 How can you provide a level of service that makes all the difference?

-Here are five tips to providing exceptional service whether you are in a B2B or B2C industry:
+Here are five tips for providing exceptional service whether you are in a B2B or B2C industry:

-- After successfully meeting your customer’s immediate needs, it becomes easier to focus on long-term needs and desires.
-A satisfied customer is more apt to present relevant feedback and suggestions that can help to plan growth and anticipate buying behaviours.
+After successfully meeting your customer’s immediate needs, it becomes easier to focus on long-term needs and desires.
+A satisfied customer is more apt to present relevant feedback and suggestions that can help to plan growth and anticipate buying behaviors.

 At the end of the day, every business wants a satisfied customer, this is the case if your customer is a public consumer or a Fortune 500 business.
 A satisfied customer is every business’s best marketer.